 Once the employee is settled, collect any photocopies of documents you need or paperwork not yet collected (IDs, direct deposit forms, etc.).

 During the first week, new hires should begin to integrate with their teams, train and take on small tasks or projects if possible.
 This is also the last call to make sure you’ve collected all the required documents.
-Despite everyone’s best efforts, form I-9s, state new hire reports, direct deposit forms, etc. can take more than a day to complete, so be sure to double check that you have everything you need by the end of the first week.
+Despite everyone’s best efforts, form I-9s, state new hire reports, direct deposit forms, etc. can take more than a day to complete, so be sure to double-check that you have everything you need by the end of the first week.

-The end of week one or early in week two is also an ideal time for managers to check in with employees in a one-on-one setting.
+The end of week one or early in week two is also an ideal time for managers to check in with employees.
 Encourage managers to ask open-ended questions about the employee’s first week and overall impressions.
-This is also the perfect opportunity to answer lingering questions and address any concerns.
-Check-in with managers at the end of week one to see if they’ve met with the new hire or need any assistance.
-This is also the time to set employee goals for their first 90 days.
-They’ve had a week to get accustomed to the new position, so setting goals will give them something to work towards.
-As they begin to provide more input, they’re oriented towards fulfilling their goals, which should support the team’s strategy and get the new hire to their next level of performance.
+This is also the perfect opportunity to answer lingering questions, address any concerns and start gauging the Quality of Hire.
+This is also the time to connect on employee goals for their first 90 days if they haven’t been previously communicated (ideally, your software can onboard someone into their goals before day one!).
+As they begin to provide more input, they’re oriented towards fulfilling their goals which should support the team’s strategy and get the new hire to their next level of performance.
 The first 90 days can be broken up into learning, analysis & strategy, and execution.

 Month 1 - Learning

 Throughout the month, check in with the person training the new hire.
 Ensure they have the resources and time available to coach the new employee.
 This is also an ideal time to ask about the new hire’s progress and determine if any changes need to be made.
 Company training is often inconsistent or (even worse) inefficient.
-Ensure trainers use an effective and consistent form of training—such as performance-based training—to facilitate higher employee engagement.
+Ensure trainers use an effective and consistent form of training— we recommend performance-based training—to facilitate higher employee engagement.
 Make sure the new employee’s manager or supervisor schedules a check-in at the end of the first month.
 Similar to the week one check-in, this conversation is ideal for discussing current goals, opportunities, and obstacles and should be different from a standard one-on-one.